antoniocapelo/antoniocapelo.github.com/_posts/2013-07-28-lets-start-this.md

 I think it's appropriate to write a short guide on how to start with Jekyll, it may be usefull for some people (even myself, in case I need to reset something).
 I'll try to sum up the main steps of it, which you can find scattered on these previous links:

 ##1.
 GitHub Stuff
 Setup a GitHub account if you don't have one: it's simple and free!
-Create a repository named **yourusername.github.com** and that's it.
+If you want GitHub Pages to host your site, you'll have to create a repository named **yourusername.github.com** and that's it.

 Keep in mind that it's not mandatory to host the blog on github pages: you can build your site with jekyll and then FTP it to your own server.
 But remember that GitHub Pages is built on Jekyll, so you can push *raw* jekyll files to your repo and GitHub will do the compilation for you, which is pretty cool.

 ##2.
 Install Ruby
-If you're on a mac, your computer should probably ship with ruby installed (ruby 1.8.7) and jekyll should run with it.
+If you're on a mac, your computer probably came with ruby installed (ruby 1.8.7) and jekyll should run with it.
 Nevertheless, you will still have to install XCode Comand Line Tools for it to work.

 In case you want a newer ruby version, so you can use ruby on rails for example, this <a href="http://createdbypete.com/articles/ruby-on-rails-development-with-mac-os-x-mountain-lion/">link</a> provides a nice guide on how to get the latest Ruby version running.
 It envolves installing the XCode Comand Line Tools, HomeBrew and <a href="https://github.com/sstephenson/rbenv">rbenv</a>.
 I made it a little different, decided to use the <a href="https://rvm.io/">Ruby Version Manager</a> in order to install a new version and choose which version to used by default.

-The rest of the OS's, check out <a href="http://www.ruby-lang.org/en/"> this</a> and you'll find proper instructions.
+The rest of the OS's, visit <a href="http://www.ruby-lang.org/en/"> this link</a> where you'll find proper instructions.

 ##3.
 Install Jekyll
 All you got to do is bring up a command line and